Credit Management Made Easy

 Traditional Credit Management

-Without any real strategy in mind, this is probably how you might manage your QUIC.cloud credits:
+Without any real strategy in mind, this is probably how you might manage your QUIC.cloud credit:

-• Immediately distribute the credits among your domains to purchase quota or bandwidth
+• Immediately distribute the credit among your domains to purchase quota or bandwidth

 This approach works if you are good at anticipating what each of your domains is going to need ahead of time, but that’s not always possible.

-Once credits are used to buy quota, the quota cannot be transferred to another domain or service without first being converted back to account-level credits.
+Once credit is used to buy quota, the quota cannot be transferred to another domain or service without first being converted back to account-level credit.
 This means, you can potentially find yourself in a situation where one of your services is unable to proceed, while others are holding onto more quota than they can use.
 This situation requires manual intervention to resolve.

-Here’s how you avoid situations like this: Don’t allocate credits to your services until there is a need.
+Here’s how you avoid situations like this: Don’t allocate credit to your services until there is a need.

-By storing credits at the account level, they are available to any of your domains, at any time.
-Credits are never tied up in a service that is not using them..
+By storing credit at the account level, it is available to any of your domains, at any time.
+Credit is never tied up in a service that is not using it.

 The main drawback with this approach is that you may feel like you have to constantly babysit your domains and services.
 You may feel like you’ve traded a credit management problem for a time management problem.
 But Auto Refill solves that issue.
-With Auto Refill, QUIC.cloud will automatically allocate credits when they are needed, freeing you to think about other things.
+With Auto Refill, QUIC.cloud will automatically allocate credit when it is needed, freeing you to think about other things.

 Credit Management with Auto Refill

-Your account-level credit balance is displayed in various places on the dashboard, or you can visit https://my.quic.cloud/credit to manage credits and see a transaction history.
-In the example in the screenshot above, there are 10 000 available credits in the account balance.
+Your account-level credit balance is displayed in various places on the dashboard, or you can visit https://my.quic.cloud/credit to manage your balance and see a transaction history.

-Credits never expire, so you can leave them in your account indefinitely.
-There is no limit to how many credits you may keep in your balance.
-When you purchase new credits, simply leave them there at the account level.
+Credit never expires, so you can leave it in your account indefinitely.
+There is no limit to how much credit you may keep in your balance.
+When you refill your balance, simply leave the credit there at the account level.
 Don’t purchase CDN bandwidth or quota for any Online Services.
-Set up Auto Refill, and credits will be automatically pulled from this balance whenever quota or bandwidth gets low.
+Set up Auto Refill, and credit will be automatically pulled from this balance whenever quota or bandwidth gets low.

 How to Set it Up